All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 234 (Manga), Episode 151 (Anime)

 Fleet Admiral Sengoku, also known as "Sengoku the Buddha", was the supreme commander of the World Government's military force, the Marines.
 One of the few who still knows the seas from the olden days, he's even respected by figures like Whitebeard.
 He is stern and business-like, which often puts him at odds with his old friend Garp, whom he occasionally bickers with.
-He has eaten the Human-Human Fruit (Hito Hito no Mi), Model: Great Buddha, a Mythical Zoan-class fruit which allows him to turn his body into a giant, golden, Buddha-like entity.
-He also possesses the rare ability to use Conqueror's Haki.
+He has eaten the Human-Human Fruit (Hito Hito no Mi), Model: Buddha, a Mythical Zoan-class fruit which allows him to turn his body into a giant, golden, Buddha-like entity.
+He is one of the few people in the world that can use all three forms of Haki, and is the only Marine among them.

 After the battle at Marineford, he resigned from his position because of his doubts about the World Government's actions, and thus personally nominated Admiral Aokiji to be his successor.
 Two years later, he's a General Inspector◊ for the Marines, so he hasn't totally retired from business yet.

-- Afro Asskicker: When his hat comes off, it's this.
+- Afro Asskicker: When his hat comes off, it's revealed to have a big afro uderneath, which looks even more badass in his buddha form.

-- Attack of the 50-Foot Whatever: His Buddha form.
+- Attack of the 50-Foot Whatever: His Buddha form is very large.

-- Authority Equals Asskicking: The chain starts with him.
+- Authority Equals Asskicking: The chain starts with him, and is strong enough to hold his own against all of the Blackbeard pirates.

 - Badass in a Nice Suit: Sported an awesome suit back when Roger was still around.